alaneurich/bypass-android/README.md

 http://tools.android.com/tech-docs/new-build-system/user-guide/apk-splits

 # Usage
-If you just want to use Bypass without using Custom Spans check out http://uncodin.github.io/bypass/
+If you just want to use Bypass without using your own Spans check out http://uncodin.github.io/bypass/

 If you want to use your own Spans for some Elements you'll have to override DefaultSpanProvider.
 E.g.:

 ```java
 class CustomSpanProvider extends DefaultSpanProvider {
     public CustomSpanProvider(Bypass.Options bypassOptions) {
         super(bypassOptions);
     }